-1 MO dates can vary widely from year to year in Arctic sub-regions depending on when the air 2 temperatures in different regions reach the melting point.
-Although, on average, there is 3 latitudinal dependence on timing of MO, springtime weather conditions and temperature anomalies are important for explaining the year to year variability in MO timing for much of 4 5 the sea ice within the Arctic Ocean (Anderson and Drobot, 2001; Belchansky et al., 2004; Wang et al., 2011; Markus et al., 2009).
-Springtime weather conditions, including cyclonic 6 activity, can have an influence on the air temperatures and the surface energy budget of the 7 8 sea ice through the trapping of longwave heat when conditions are cloudy or through 9 increased incoming shortwave radiation when conditions are cloud free and the sun rises in 10 spring.
+- 1 30.6 days for the Barents Sea region.
+Given differences in the melt onset algorithms and data - 2 processing used here and in the Markus et al. (2009) method, particularly with respect to how - 3 the sea ice boundary is determined using sea ice concentrations in each method, it is expected - 4 that the greatest differences in MO statistics will occur in marginal ice zones. - 5 MO dates can vary widely from year to year in Arctic sub-regions depending on when the air - 6 temperatures in different regions reach the melting point.
+Although, on average, there is - 7 latitudinal dependence on timing of MO, springtime weather conditions and temperature - 8 anomalies are important for explaining the year to year variability in MO timing for much of - 9 the sea ice within the Arctic Ocean (Anderson and Drobot, 2001; Belchansky et al., 2004; - Wang et al., 2011; Markus et al., 2009).
+Springtime weather conditions, including cyclonic - activity, can have an influence on the air temperatures and the surface energy budget of the - sea ice through the trapping of longwave heat when conditions are cloudy or through - increased incoming shortwave radiation when conditions are cloud free and the sun rises in - 14 spring.